yungyuc/ynote/nsd/10cpppy/cpppy.rst

 reality.

 Speedup has to be done step by step.
-One hotspot a time, identify what takes the most runtime and modify the system to speed it up.
-After speeding up one thing, something used to be fast becomes slow.
+One hotspot a time, identify what takes the most runtime and adjust the system.
+After one thing is sped up, new hotspots surface.
 The software structure changes, so does the runtime.

-When everything runs slowly, there is a problem in the architecture.
-The high-level, highly flexible Python will help adjust the architecture quickly.
+The high-level, highly flexible Python will help adjust the structure quickly.
-C++ does not do it.

-A fast system needs both Python and C++.
+C++ is not suitable for the quick change.
+A fast system will need both Python and C++.

 Python to Control Workflow
 ==========================

 Python helps us focus on the problem-solving workflow.
-The flexible lets us quickly implement high-level operations.
+The flexibility lets us quickly implement high-level operations.
 Making things work quickly, correctly, and clearly is the key.
 Coding quickly allows us to iterate at a fast pace.
 When there is an issue (there is always an issue!) we can quickly fix them.